Syrian air base falls, Assad forces under pressure

 But he said the authorities rejected any dialogue that aims "to hand power from one side to another" and insisted that formal negotiation must take place on Syrian soil.

-The main push for talks is coming from U.N. envoy Lakhdar Brahimi, who helped mediate an end to civil war in neighbouring Lebanon and warned that Syria could become a failed state.
+The main push for talks is coming from U.N. envoy Lakhdar Brahimi, who helped mediate an end to civil war in neighboring Lebanon and warned that Syria could become a failed state.

 The Syrian uprising is the bloodiest of the Arab revolts that toppled four autocrats in Libya, Egypt, Tunis and Yemen.